ossacodes/web-screenshot-api-nodejs/README.md

 ## Deployment

-### Railway (Recommended)
+### Railway (Recommended for easiest setup)

 1. Push your code to GitHub
 2. Go to [railway.app](https://railway.app)
 3. Connect your GitHub repository
 4. Deploy automatically

+### Digital Ocean App Platform

+**Option 1: Using chrome-aws-lambda (Recommended)**
+1. The code includes automatic Chrome installation via `chrome-aws-lambda`
+2. Push your code to GitHub
+3. Create a new App on Digital Ocean App Platform
+4. Connect your GitHub repository
+5. Deploy (Chrome will be installed automatically)

+**Option 2: Using Docker**
+1. Make sure the Dockerfile is in your repository
+2. Create a new App on Digital Ocean App Platform
+3. Choose "Docker" as the source type
+4. Connect your GitHub repository
+5. Deploy

 ### Render

 1. Push your code to GitHub
 2. Go to [render.com](https://render.com)
 3. Create a new Web Service
-4. Connect your GitHub repository
-5. Deploy

-### Digital Ocean App Platform

-1. Push your code to GitHub
-2. Go to Digital Ocean App Platform
-3. Create a new App
 4. Connect your GitHub repository
 5. Deploy